 M1 Assembly and Maintenance

 This WaterRower model doesn’t come assembled.
 Its assembly is far from being complicated, but it may take up to an hour.
 You will need to connect the two rails with the rear end cap.
 Additionally, you’ll need to connect the water tank, add the seat, footrests, connect the bungee cord, console and finally add water in the tank.
-Tools and assembly manual are (supplied).
+Tools and assembly manuals are (supplied).

 For maintenance, the frequent cleaning of the seat slides is required.
 Any dirt, sand, pebbles or other small particles can damage them, as well as the seat’s wheels.
 Also, a chlorine pill should be added into the tank every few months, to prevent the formation of algae.